jroc-hb/fallout1-ce-xbox/README.md

-# Fallout Community Edition XBOX Alpha
+# Fallout Community Edition XBOX v0.1.0-alpha

 An early port of Fallout 1 for the Original Xbox made using the NXDK.
 Very much a work in progress with performance issue and very crude controller code but it boots and can be played!